MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-add-a-prefix-and-suffix-to-a-trace-message-.md

 ---
-title: How do I add a prefix and suffix to a trace message
+title: How do I Add a Prefix and Suffix to a Trace Message
 description: How do I add a prefix and suffix to a trace message ms.date: 04/20/2017
 ---